 Bobcat Ridge Trail: 2.3 miles from Marker 11 to 15.

 Brook Loop: From Trail Head Parking to Brook Trail to Marker 3.
 Return via Steele Trail – 1.7 miles.
 See beautiful waterfalls along Round Swamps Brook.
 The trail is short, but hilly.
 The Brook Trail is dedicated to Peter Sargent, one of the founding fathers of the Trust.
 Through his years of service as a KCT leader and volunteer, beautiful passages, such as this trail, were forever preserved.

 Fox Loop: From Trail Head Parking to Fox Den Trail to Marker 5.
 Return via Steele Trail – 2.4 miles.
-A relaxing walk in the woods, courtesy of Peter Wildes and Betty Davis, who have allowed the trail to pass through their private lands.
+Please note, as of spring 2019 Fox Den Trail has been rerouted between markers 4 & 5.

 Trolley Loop: From Trail Head Parking to Trolley Trail via Steele Trail to Marker 18 and return — 4.8 miles.
 Enjoy the beautiful Long and Winding Bridge through a sea of ferns, and appreciate that the bridge (and all others on the trails) were built by volunteers!
 For longer treks, continue in either direction along the old trolley line.